asifiqbal/vagrant-ubuntu-oracle-xe/README.md

 Justin Harringa, Mark Crossfield, Matthew Buckett, Richard Kolb, and Steven Hsu for various contributions.

+Another good reference is this [oracle xe on ubuntu using vagrant and puppet]
 ## Requirements

 * You need to have [Vagrant] installed.